 Just in case you thought this story couldn’t get more fucked up and convoluted, bam — here you go!
 RheaLeigh’s mother, Chellsea, is also under investigation.
 For the first several days after her husband’s arrest, Chellsea, who willingly gave news station WKYT a television interview after Robert’s arrest, hit social media with a vengeance.
 Not only did she try to shill t-shirts emblazoned with the hashtag “#JusticeForRheaLeigh,” set up a GoFundMe (which is no longer active) to cover her daughter’s medical bills, and beg for money to pay for her divorce from Robert, but she also plastered the sordid details of her personal life all over Facebook and SnapChat.
 This woman posted pictures of her intubated infant daughter in the hospital on freaking TikTok, you guys.

 Strangers, family, friends, and acquaintances immediately took notice of Chellsea’s behavior, and some began publicly calling her out on it, blasting photos and screenshots of her ever-”evolving” stories all over Facebook.

-Interestingly, some of these posts included evidence that the Webbers had previously lost custody of their first child, Leeland, for at least the better part of 2019.
+Interestingly, some of these posts included evidence that the Webbers had previously lost custody of their first child, L.W., for at least the better part of 2019.
 They only just regained permanent custody in December.
-According to one Facebook friend, who I will call “A.M.” to protect her identity: “They were proven unfit for several reasons including having her oldest son out and hours all the night, not dressed properly and having the kids around a convicted registered sex offender plus more from my knowledge.
+According to one Facebook friend, who I will call “A.M.” to protect her identity: “They were proven unfit for several reasons including having her oldest son out [all] hours [of] the night, not dressed properly and having the kids around a convicted registered sex offender plus more from my knowledge.
 To me all it seems like is they had to do ‘parenting classes’ and get a job then they was handed the kids back as if it was nothing.”

 I don’t know much about the situation, but some have called out the registered sex offender/child molester in question, posting his photo from the Kentucky sex offender registry.